Why a SaaS content marketing strategy is more than a content calendar

 Without that clarity, teams default to familiar habits, freed capacity gets filled, low-value work persists, and AI increases activity, but not focus.

-The constraint here is not team resistance but the lack of a shared framework that makes change legitimate rather than personal.
+The limitation here is the lack of a shared logic that makes change feel legitimate rather than personal.

 This creates a specific kind of anxiety: leaders want to move, but they want moves that feel reversible, directional, and not final.
 They are looking for ways to progress without locking themselves into decisions they may regret.